-Given that the data is stored on a remote server, care must be taken to ensure that data traveling back and forth between the server and the users PC is not compromised.
-To do this, all data transfers are encrypted with the same level of unbreakable SSL encryption that is used by military and financial institutions worldwide ensuring that nobody other than the intended recipient can read any client information.
+All data is encrypted with industry standard unbreakable SSL encryption that is used by military, government and financial institutions worldwide ensuring that nobody other than the authorized recipients can read any client information.

 Data security is paramount with any system which deals with mission-critical data.
 For our InfoAnywhere users, we take data backup very seriously.
 There are systems in place to ensure that at any given time there are four copies of less-than-24-hour-old data available.
 First, there is the live copy of data, on the server, which is constantly being updated in real time.
 Secondly, every evening, a data backup is taken off the server and stored onto secured, alternate backup servers, hundreds of KM away by the internet hosting provider.
 Next, a daily backup is taken, which backs up all the databases to offsite servers.
 Finally, each organization is responsible for downloading their own copy of their system data and storing it securely on their sites.
 This download process is a one-click process and takes only seconds to transfer.
 These backups may be stored so that later-on, restores of historical or point-in-time data may be possible.

 To ensure the security of information while on the server, access to the data is only granted to users which have a valid user ID and password.
 The system can be configured to allow several levels of access to the information based on how each user is set up.
 Additionally, all passwords are stored in an encrypted format (that even InfoAnywhere support cannot decrypt) within the database to further prevent the possibility of compromise.
 Users can be added and removed by administrators at any time.

 2-Factor Authentication (InfoKeys)